 - P-2 is descended from Micajah Pendleton (b.
 1790) through his son Wyatt.
-Because the Y-DNA of Micajah's descendant (P-2) is four markers different than the baseline, it is highly unlikely that Micajah is descended from Philip Pendleton.
+Because the Y-DNA of Micajah's descendant (P-2) is four markers different than the baseline, it may be that Micajah is not descended from Philip Pendleton.
 (The different markers are at 385a, 437, 449, and 442.)
 An intriguing possibility is that P-2 and Micajah are descended from the Pasquotank, NC Pendletons.
 Some have claimed that the Pasquotank Pendletons are descended from a relative of Philip.
 If P-2 is indeed a descendant of a Pasquotank Pendleton then these DNA results support that claim.

 - The baseline for Lineage II has been established back to Brian Pendleton who arrived in Massachusetts in 1634.

 - Four of the five (except for P-10) have known pedigrees back to Brian Pendleton.